kenxjzhang/made_by_human/Writing.md

 # Pilot study
 We implemented our pilot study with X participants.
 Compared to the actual survey, we implemented extra pre-testing questions.
 There are two sets of pre-testing questions.
 One set asks questions about the quality of the reports, and the other set asks the participants to guess the study purpose.
 The former is necessary because we want to
+# Experiment #1

+# Experiment #2

+Meyer (1988) suggests a credibility model based on two factors: believability and community concern.
+We test the believability in the study and adapt a single-item question to ask to what extent do participants believe the Generative AI disclosure is a truthful representation of the actual AI use in report.

 ### Survey study